Six Key Strategies to Lower Your EFC

 • Change 529 plans for siblings (younger than 18) to custodial 529 accounts where the sibling is the account owner and beneficiary.
 When 529 account owners are younger than 18, the assets are still counted as parental assets for financial aid purposes, but only for the student who is the account owner.
 Assets in custodial 529 plans will not be included in sibling’s financial aid calculations.

-• Avoid taking distributions from 529 plans outside the immediate family (e.g. a grandparent-owned plan) until the student’s sophomore-junior calendar year (the base year for the student’s senior-year FAFSA).
+• Avoid taking distributions from 529 plans outside the immediate family until the student’s sophomore-junior calendar year (the base year for the student’s senior-year FAFSA).

-• The updated FAFSA rules from the CARES Act will take effect starting in 2023.
-At that time, students will not need to report cash support, so distributions from grandparent-owned 529 plans will no longer negatively affect financial aid eligibility.
+The updated FAFSA rules from the CARES Act took effect starting in 2023.
+Students no longer need to report cash support, so distributions from grandparent-owned 529 plans no longer negatively affect financial aid eligibility.

 When managed correctly, a 529 plan offers many benefits.